Iyedderbeli/Secret/README.md

 # Secret
-we used OAuth for authentication
+We used OAuth for Authentication